FunnierBe/funnierbe.github.io/Discipline.md

 59)

-60) Advertising, monetization, patronage ... this is not really about making money -- it's really about whether you have some sort of project that will ever be self-sustaining ... following 20 days in this milestone are mainly about reaching out to others for shared support
+60) Advertising, monetization, patronage ... this is not really about making money -- it's really about whether we have some sort of project that will ever be self-sustaining ... following 20 days in this milestone are mainly about reaching out to others for shared support

 61)